Acupuncture Clinic NYC

 The meridian or pathway points of TCM do, by and large, correspond to specific nerves and organic structures in the body.
 Many Western practitioners believe that the use of needles and pressure may stimulate nerves and boost blood flow.

-Acupuncture can provide relief from the following conditions:
+Our Acupuncture clinic in NYC can provide relief from the following conditions:

 - Arthritis, sciatica, fibromyalgia, carpal tunnel, and body sprains